 This is how to sous vide chicken, beef or just about anything.
 Easy way to get started as a beginner when you’ve never done this before.
+This is using fresh poultry but you can even make sous vide frozen chicken breast, just add an extra 30 minutes to the timing.

 Learning how to sous vide isn’t difficult but it can vary depending on the cuts of meat that you use.
 This cooking method is all about narrowing it down to precision cooking.
 It is a very popular way of cooking meats so they’re as tender as possible.
 Just one of many quick and easy chicken recipes on our site. (affiliate links present)